official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 “C said that the Presidential Finding, based on an NSC paper, made clear it was regime change that they wanted … There was a discussion about who would replace Saddam and how could we guarantee it would be better.
-Scarlett said it couldn’t be worse …”209
+Scarlett said it couldn’t be worse …”[^209]

-209 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^209]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown

 486

-The Report of the Iraq InquiryPresidential Finding in early 2002
+Presidential Finding in early 2002

-In an article in The Washington Post on 16 June 2002, Mr Bob Woodward wrote that President Bush had signed an intelligence order earlier in the year “directing the CIA to undertake a comprehensive, covert program to topple Saddam Hussein, including authority to use lethal force to capture the Iraqi President”.210 The order was:
+In an article in The Washington Post on 16 June 2002, Mr Bob Woodward wrote that President Bush had signed an intelligence order earlier in the year “directing the CIA to undertake a comprehensive, covert program to topple Saddam Hussein, including authority to use lethal force to capture the Iraqi President”.[^210] The order was:

 “… an expansion of a previous Presidential Finding designed to oust [Saddam]